 A company will get higher revenue if its product has high acceptability and demand across the sector.
 On the other hand, higher earnings depend on low costs and how efficient the business is.

-One can calculate revenue by the multiplying number of units sold with the selling price.
+One can calculate revenue by multiplying the number of units sold with the selling price.
 To calculate earnings, we have to deduct all expenses from the revenue.

 Higher revenue does not always mean that a business is in good shape.
 A business may have expenses that exceed the revenue amount, thus resulting in a loss.
-In the case of earnings, the higher, the number the better it is.
+In the case of earnings, the higher the number, the better it is.

 Revenue does not include depreciation and amortization as these are operating expenses.
 Both these are taken into account for calculating earnings.

 Analysts and investors give more preference to the companies reporting higher earnings.